quickwit-oss/quickwit/docs/deployment/kubernetes/aws-marketplace.md

 - Permission to create the IAM role and Policies
 - AWS CLI
 - `eksctl` if you don't have an IAM OIDC provider for your cluster.

+## Target platforms
+Quickwit containers can be run in ECS (including Fargate), or EKS.

 ## Set up